Practical Strategies for Staying Sober

 One of the most effective ways to stay sober is to plan ahead.
 Before the night begins, set clear intentions about your sobriety.
 Decide on a strategy for how you'll handle offers of alcohol and think about potential triggers you might encounter.
 Having a plan in place can help you navigate the night with confidence.

-2. Bring a Non-Alcoholic Drink
+2. Bring a Drink You Love

 Carrying your own non-alcoholic beverage can be a game-changer.
 Not only does it give you something to hold and sip on, but it also prevents others from offering you alcoholic drinks.
 Whether it's a sparkling water, a non-alcoholic beer, or a homemade mocktail, having a drink in hand can make socializing easier.

-3. Create an Exit Strategy
+3. Know Your Exit Strategy

 If you find yourself in a situation where the pressure to drink becomes overwhelming, it's important to have an exit strategy.
 This could mean having a trusted friend on standby to call for support or having a pre-planned excuse to leave the event early.
 Knowing you have a way out can reduce anxiety and help you stay committed to your sobriety.